ju-bezdek/langchain-decorators/README.md

 # LangChain Decorators ✨

-lanchchain decorators is a layer on the top op LangChain that provides syntactic sugar🍭 for writing custom langchain prompts and chains
+lanchchain decorators is a layer on the top op LangChain that provides syntactic sugar 🍭 for writing custom langchain prompts and chains

 > **Note:** This is an unofficial addon to langchain library.
 It's not trying to compete, just to make using it easier.
 Lot's of ideas here are totally opinionated